 One way to manage a network is to move around from system to system, forever checking what's going on.
-It might be easier to use Windows Health Monitor, though, which provides the core details on up to ten of your network PCs from one convenient interface.
+It might be easier to use Windows Health Monitor, though, which provides the core details on up to twenty of your network PCs from one convenient interface.

 The results are then available in a simple Dashboard view, which alerts you to the top three systems in terms of CPU, memory and disk utilisation.